Upcoming Ozone Plans

 8-hour ozone standard

-The next plan will address EPA’s 2008 8-hour ozone standard of 75 parts per billion (ppb).
-This 8-hour ozone plan is expected to be due to EPA in 2015/2016.
-Addressing EPA’s 2008 8-hour ozone standard will pose a tremendous challenge for the Valley, given the naturally high background ozone levels and ozone transport into the Valley.
+The San Joaquin Valley air basin (Valley) is designated as an extreme ozone nonattainment area for the U.S. Environmental Protection Agency’s (EPA) 2008 8-hour ozone standard of 75 parts per billion (ppb).
+The plan to address this standard is expected to be due to EPA in 2016.
+Addressing the 2008 8-hour ozone standard will pose a tremendous challenge for the Valley, given the naturally high background ozone levels and ozone transport into the Valley.

+The District will hold a series of public workshops throughout the development of this upcoming attainment plan.
 To receive email notifications related to ozone plan workshops and postings, sign up for the Ozone Plans email list.
+The public is welcomed to provide comments throughout the development of this plan to firstname.lastname@example.org.

 What is ozone?